Vvkmnn/planningAI/heuristic_analysis.md

 Compare and contrast heuristic search result metrics using A* with the and "level-sum" heuristics for Problems 1, 2, and 3.

 I'll be honest; I'm not 100% sure if these metrics are supposed to go up our down.
 That said, `astar_search with h_ignore_preconditions` used the fewest the resources and ran the fastest, implying reduced algorithmic complexity.
-TODO: Find out why.

 ### Conclusion
 TODO: What was the best heuristic used in these problems?
 Was it better than non-heuristic search planning methods for all problems?
 Why or why not?